angular/angular/src/lib/table/table.md

 In the near future, we will provide a simplified version of the data-table with an easy-to-use interface, material styling, array input, and more out-of-the-box features (sorting, pagination, and selection).

+### Accessibility
+Tables without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.
+The `aria-readonly` defaults to `true` if it's not set.

+Table's default role is `grid`, and it can be changed to `treegrid` through `role` attribute.

+`md-table` does not manage any focus/keyboard interaction on its own.
+Users can add desired focus/keyboard interactions in their application.